kparc/kcc/README.md

 ------------------
 9 + 4 + 7 + 3 = 23
 ```
 Problems 18 and 67 are simply two bigger triangles, and the challenge is to find the **sum** of maximum paths in them.
 While 18 can be solved by bruteforce, 67 can not, but efficient algorithm is absolutely trivial.
-Is given away in the example above, we simply need to fold rows going bottom up, like so:
+It is given away in the example above, we simply need to fold rows going bottom up, like so:

 ```q
 8   5   9   3